angelxuanchang/nlp-class/hw3.md

 128.

-Implementing the baseline should give a substantial boost to the accuracy obtaining an F1 score higher than 76 percent.
+Implementing the baseline should give a substantial boost to the performance obtaining an F1 score higher than 76 percent.

 ## Required files